e3modelling/OPEN-GEM/README.md

 # OPEN-GEM
-Welcome to the OPEN-GEM model, the open version of the Computable General Equilibrium model GEM-E3 of E3-Modelling.
-OPEN-GEM is currently under development!
+This is OPEN-GEM ("open GEME3").
+The model is currently under development, the present version is based on GEM-E3 model (c) E3Modelling.

+OPEN-GEM is written in GAMS (General Algebraic Modelling System) and its main file is OPEN_GEM_v20250430.gms.